-Start your TLS® lifestyle and reach your health or weight goals using this allinclusive kit to help you kick-start your journey.
-In this kit, you have everything you need, including a meal plan, supplements and an exercise plan to help you begin your weight management journey the right way.
-There are two phases to this program.
-Phase 1 (days 1-7) is all about cleansing your system to renew and replenish your body with the necessary nutrients.
-Phase 2 (days 8-30) is all about fat burning to help you repair and reshape your body and health.
+Start your TLS® lifestyle and reach your health or weight goals in this all-inclusive kit to help you kick-start your journey.
+In this kit, you have everything you need including meal plan, supplements and exercise plan to help you begin your weight loss journey the right way.
+There are two phases in this program.
+Phase 1 (Day 1-7) is all about cleansing your system to renew and replenish your body with the necessary nutrients.
+Phase 2 (Day 8-30) is all about fat burning to help you repair and reshape your body and health.